Trasp/GoxCLI/README.md

 My, Trasp, own notes about GoxCLI:

 This started out as a fork of goxsh.
-I was supposed to update it to Mt.Gox's API v1, enable the use of multiple currencies and trickiest of all, implement a new interface you could reach straight from command-line.
-I quickly realized it would become a real mess so I rewrote it pretty much from scratch but you will still see alot of the goxsh-style and code in goxcli so I suppose you could still call GoxCLI a fork of goxsh.
+I was supposed to update it to Mt.Gox's API v1, enable the use of multiple currencies and implement a new interface which you could reach straight from command-line.
+After I realized it would become a real mess I rewrote it pretty much from scratch.
+Since you will still see alot of the goxsh-style and a little of the code in goxcli I suppose you still could call GoxCLI a fork of goxsh.

 -------------------------